Poás Volcano and Laguna Caliente

 As if this is not spectacular enough - Laguna Caliente often experiences impressive phreatic and phreatomagmatic eruptions.
 This is caused by the magma reaching the water - extreme heat instantly turns the water and acid into explosive steam and the lake blows up like a giant geyser.

 Tourist booklets and Websites announce often that Laguna Caliente IS geyser.
 This is wrong - geysers are powered by somewhat different mechanism.

 Phreatic explosions in Laguna Caliente are very diverse.
-Thus in 28th September 1972 there was observed that the central part of the lake surged per some 2 metres and then fell back, causing large waves.
+Thus on September 28, 1972 there was observed that the central part of the lake surged for some 2 metres and then fell back, causing large waves.
 Lake color changed from turquoise to dark grey.
 In the middle of December 1977 a column of water and mud was ejected more than 1 km high and then fell down, covering large area around the summit of volcano.
 Rather often phreatic explosions throw up the acid water more than 200 - 300 metres high.

 In March - April 1989 the lake disappeared completely, leaving pools of bright yellow, bubbling sulphur.
 At the southern side of the lake formed chimneys of sulphur which were emitting gases, some with a sound of jet aircraft.